velartrill/velartrill.github.io/orig/kestrel.md

 And right there in the hall, armored for battle and surrounded by death, it doesn't feel wrong.
 For one singular moment, my soul exults in a harmony I have never before known.

 I loved Lily with all my heart.
 She was funny and clever.
 Good-natured, kind, brave, and adventurous as Shuharva's own son.
 But she was no warrior.
 She could never have understood that side of me.
 She was a silly, ladylike, pampered girl, a creature of luxury and base pleasures built for causing scandals at court.
-She drank up my war stories with wild eyes, but she was never part of them.
+She drank up my war stories with wild eyes, but she was never *part* of them.
 And she was defenseless.
 I couldn't even manage to teach how to use a gun -- she'd scream and drop it the moment it kicked in her hands, no matter how many times I tried.
 She honestly seemed too *embarrassed* to hold the proper stance.

-In that moment, I actually *feel* like the person I was always supposed to be.
+In that one moment, I actually *feel* like the person I was always supposed to be.
 Not the shattered soldier drowning her sorrows in gin and _şen_, nor the intrepid ambassador fleeing from her storied past, but the dashing action hero who never lost a battle and always knew just how to save the day.

 "I've got your back," I whisper, staring into Soshten's eyes.
 Her smile broadens, and I see an actual tear in the corner of her eye.
 And I realize I'm smiling too.
 Somehow.